Quickstart

 Create items:

 Do not create new items.
-Synchronization will only update existing items without adding new ones.
+Only existing items will be updated; no new ones will be added.

 Create new items when added on the left.
-New items added in the source on the left will appear in the destination on the right.
+New items added in the left source will appear on the right.

 Create new items when added on the right.
-New items added in the source on the right will appear in the destination on the left.
+New items added in the right source will appear on the left.

-Create new items in both directions.
-If enabled, new items added in either source will appear in the other.
+Create new items in both directions (default).
+New items added in either app will appear in the other.

 Delete items:

-Do not delete items.
-Synchronization will not remove items, even if they are deleted in the source.
+Do not delete items (default).
+Deleted items won’t be removed, even if they’re deleted in the source.

 Delete items when deleted on the left.
-Items deleted in the source on the left will be removed from the destination on the right.
+Items deleted in the source on the left will be removed from the right.

 Delete items when deleted on the right.
-Items deleted in the source on the right will be removed from the destination on the left.
+Items deleted in the source on the right will be removed from the left.

 Delete items in both directions.
-If enabled, items deleted in either source will also be removed from the other.
+Items deleted in either source will be removed from the other.

 Be careful with these permissions, especially deletion, if you are unsure how they work.
 The system may corrupt your data if you misconfigure it.
 Try it on a sample dataset first.
 Feel free to reach out to us if you have any questions.